-- You’ll have greater borrowing capacity
+- There is more chance have borrowing capacity

-- There is opportunity for income splitting, an advantage of particular importance due to resultant tax savings
+- There is opportunity for income splitting, an advantage of particular importance due to resultant tax savings.

 - Limited Resources: It is very difficult for a single businessman to make more capital.